-Coracle is an 18ft yurt with a king-sized bed and oak tree shower at the end of its own boardwalk, in an elevated position in a clearing in the woods overlooking the fishing pond.
+Coracle is an 18ft yurt with a king-sized bed and oak tree shower at the end of its own boardwalk, in an elevated position in a clearing in the woods overlooking the pond.

 Inside Coracle you'll find a king sized bed with an oak head board, linen, a down duvet and pillows.
 There are lights, electricity sockets and an electric blanket.
 There's a log burner to quickly heat the whole yurt; and there are reindeer skins, a dressing table, a sofa and chairs as well as a heated towel rail with white bath towels.
 In addition to the electric lighting there are glass candle lanterns for those that prefer candle light.